ohmybrew/ohmybrew.github.io/_posts/2017-11-19-setting-up-lumen-and-mail.markdown

 ```

 That's it, you're done the setup!
-Don't forget to setup your environment variables for production.
+Don't forget to set up your environment variables for production.

 ### Creating a Mailer

-Now that we're setup, you can create a mailer in `app/Mail/`, heres an example to go by (`app/Mail/Winnings`):
+Now that we're setup, you can create a mailer in `app/Mail/`, here's an example to go by (`app/Mail/Winnings`):

 ```php
 <?php namespace App\Mail;